- Human Evolution Research

 The oldest stone tools, known as the Oldowan toolkit, consist of at least:

-• stone cores that show a series of flake scars along one or more edges; and
+• Stone cores that show a series of flake scars along one or more edges

 By about 1.76 million years ago, early humans began to strike really large flakes and then continue to shape them by striking smaller flakes from around the edges.
 The resulting implements included a new kind of tool called a handaxe.
 These tools and other kinds of ‘large cutting tools’ characterize the Acheulean toolkit.